MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * `<sku-name>` &rarr; The name of the pricing tier and compute configuration, for example "Standard_D2s_v3".
 For more information, see [Azure Database for PostgreSQL pricing][24].
 To list available SKUs, use `az postgres flexible-server list-skus --location <location>`.

-* `<public-access>` &rarr; Specify twice.
-Once for your workstation address, which you can find from [WhatsMyIP][23].
-And once with "0.0.0.0-0.0.0.0", which allows public access from any Azure service within Azure to this server.
+* `<public-access>` &rarr; Use "0.0.0.0", which allows public access to the server from any Azure service, such as Container Apps.

-The above command is for the Bash shell.
+The above commands is shown with the Bash shell.
 For other shell types, change the line continuation characters as appropriate.
 For example, for PowerShell, use back tick ("\`").

+> [!NOTE]
+> If you plan on working the PostgreSQL server from your local workstation with tools other than Azure CLI, you'll need to add a firewall rule with the [az postgres flexible-server firewall-rule create][28] command.

 ---